 Our Quality Assurance team then checks and verifies every drawing before it is sent to the client.
 We have an excellent customer satisfaction rating for this service.

 - Plans overlaid with rectified photography visualisations and fly-through

 How much does a measured building survey cost?

 Please contact us with the details of your site or property, including the survey extents and total square metres per floor, together with any existing plan information available.

 We can agree the specification of works once the purpose of your survey has been discussed.
 Our quotation will itemise our fee, project programme and deliverables.

-To discuss your project with us, please call one of our offices and speak to our Project Management team or email firstname.lastname@example.org.
+To discuss your project with us, please call one of our offices and speak to our team of experts or email email@example.com.